 We aim to promote healthy lifestyles by providing high-quality foods and products, created according to the principles of organic production, social ethics and environmental sensitivity, and making them available at a reasonable price to Co-op members and the community.

-The Maple Street Co-op benefits the Maleny region as an employer, as a provider of locally produced fruit, vegetables and other products and services, and as a promoter of cooperative principles.
+The Maple Street Co-op benefits the Maleny region as an employer, provider of locally produced fruit, vegetables and other products and services, and as a promoter of cooperative principles.

 The Consignors' Club

 Would you like to join a loose group of people growing specialist produce for the Co-op?